-John Muir an author, environmental philosopher and early advocate of preservation of wilderness in the United States, said that the clearest way into the universe is through a forest wilderness.
+John Muir is an environmental philosopher and early advocate of preservation of wilderness in the United States.
+He once remarked that the clearest way into the universe is through a forest wilderness.
 And I am sure most of you will agree with him.
 But you’ll also agree with the fact that we are losing that way, that too at a very fast rate.

 The normal fire season in India is from the month of February to mid June or August.
 And perhaps, the most limiting factor in controlling these fires is the inability to detect them during initial stages and take rapid action.
 This is especially true for fires in areas with limited access.

 But being the most intelligent beings on this earth, we humans, have a found out a solution to that problem too.
 The solution is Remote Sensing.

 Remote sensing deals with collection of information about objects or areas from a distance, mainly from an aircraft or satellites.
 We have sensors that record every detail of any area of our interest.
 Technically, our eyes are considered as the best sensors, so when we view objects in our lives, we perform remote sensing.
 But our field of vision is quite limited; that is why we employ the use of satellites and sophisticated technologies…

 How can remote sensing help us detect forest fires?

 Remote sensing can support many aspects of fire management.
 It is commonly involved in the processing and analyzing images captured with sensors on aircraft or satellite.
 Once the images are obtained, they are used for pre-fire assessment, during-fire assessment, and post-fire analysis.

 Pre-fire assessment involves thorough study of the forest area prone to forest.
 The maps of fire fuel type, fire fuel properties and topography are prepared for proper assessment.
 Fire fuels maps have information about combination of vegetation type and characteristics that may represent various fuel components (e.g., leaves, stems, litter, etc.) associated with different types and ages of vegetation.